hyperledger/firefly/docs/overview/firefly_supernode.md

 ### Solution builders

-Teams building new decentralized web3 solutions, quickly find they are too complex to run without a dedicated deployment stack and private database.
-Particularly in the enterprise space, due to data security, access management privacy concerns.
+Teams building new decentralized Web3 solutions need a full technology stack for the application, to manage both private and blockchain data.
+Particularly in the enterprise space due to data security, regulatory and privacy concerns.

+For theses solutions to be successful, they need decentralized deployment to multiple parties.
+Each party needs to customize the deployment to their SecDevOps environment, as well as onboard it to their key management solution etc.

-For the solution to be successful, it needs decentralized deployment to multiple parties.
-So the complexity of a bespoke stack of an individual solution can be a barrier to adoption.
+So the complexity of requiring a bespoke technology stack for a solution can be a barrier its adoption.

-Whereas, build on top of a standardized stack can ease adoption, as well as radically reducing the amount of engineering the project requires in the plumbing layer to build out that stack.
+Whereas, building on top of a standardized and open technology stack can ease adoption, as well as radically reducing the amount of engineering needed by the solution developer.

 ### Organization requiring a gateway to Web3